hansroh/skitai/README.rst

 You can use Django Query Set as SQL generator for Skitai's asynchronous query execution.
 But it has some limitations.

 - just vaild only select query and prefetch_related () will be ignored
-- effetive on PostgreSQL and SQLite3
+- effetive only to PostgreSQL and SQLite3 (but SQLite3 dose not support asynchronous execution, so it is practically meaningless)

 .. code:: python

-  from djangoapp import models
+  from mydjangoapp.photos import models

-  @app,route ('/django/hello')
+  @app,route ('/hello')
   def django_hello (was):
     query = models.Photo.objects.filter (topic=1).order_by ('title')
     return was.jstream (was.sqlite3 ("@entity").execute (query).getwait ().data, 'data')

 Redirect Django Model Signals To Saddle Event
 `````````````````````````````````````````````````